Text version of this lessonExpand

 - If you reply from the forwarded mailbox, your reply often appears from the destination mailbox, not necessarily your brand address.

-- If you need stable sending from your custom domain, you should still use a proper email platform such as Google Workspace or Microsoft 365.
+- If you need stable sending from your custom domain, use a proper email platform such as Google Workspace or Microsoft 365, or deliberately wire a separate outbound email service.

 SPF, DKIM, and DMARC Are Mandatory for Serious Email